kubeflow/website/content/en/docs/started/architecture.md

 ### ML Lifecycle for Production and Development Phases

-The ML lifecycle may be split conceptually split between _development_ and _production_ phases, with the primary goal to produce AI application for users.

-This diagram explores which stages fit into each phase:
+The ML lifecycle for AI applications may be conceptually split between _development_ and _production_ phases, this diagram explores which stages fit into each phase:

 <img src="/docs/started/images/ml-lifecycle-dev-prod.drawio.svg"
   alt="ML Lifecycle with Development and Production"